isomerpages/moe-greendalesec/_curriculum/CCE/Education Career Counselling.md

 permalink: /curriculum/character-citizenship-education/education-career-counselling/
 description: ""
 third_nav_title: CCE
+variant: markdown
 ---
-**Education and Career Guidance (ECG)** at GDLS aims to equip our students with the necessary knowledge, skills and values, to make decisions for successful transition from school to further education or work.
+**Education and Career Guidance (ECG)**&nbsp;at GDLS aims to equip our students with the necessary knowledge, skills and values, to make decisions for successful transition from school to further education or work.

-The programmes under **GDLS ECG Framework** will enable our students to:
+The programmes under&nbsp;**GDLS ECG Framework**&nbsp;will enable our students to:

 *   Explore viable education and career options through the provision of accurate and comprehensive information.
 *   Nurture self-awareness, self-directedness and lifeskills to set wise goals, so that they will continually learn and add value to their future workplace.